 Napa Valley has long been on my travel wish list, as the area in California is famous for its world-renowned food and wine.
-As it safe to say if you are wine tasting in Napa you won’t be able to drive so it is important to book a tour or shuttle service to take you from one winery to the next so you won’t be drinking and driving.
+As it is safe to say if you are wine tasting in Napa you won’t be able to drive so it is important to book a tour or shuttle service to take you from one winery to the next so you won’t be drinking and driving.

 I’ve long been interested in wine, with my favorite being a robust cabernet sauvignon or syrah, I’ve done my share of wine tastings, and for a time even made my own my wine, so heading off to Napa Valley was a dream come true.